 M, C, M'.
-As Randy Wray told me (in a yet-to-be-released interview for my podcast, Activist #MMT): “A shoe producer has no interest in shoes, they have an interest in profit.”
+As Randy Wray told me in episode 53 of Activist #MMT: “A shoe producer has no interest in shoes, they have an interest in profit.”
 This

 M, C, M' idea is called “the monetary theory of production” and is accepted by all major heterodox schools of thought: Marxism, Institutionalism, and Post-Keynesianism.
 (MMT mostly fits into the latter, but contains elements from all three.)